 Orange & Purple lines (Senkou Span): Senkou means forward.
 Senkou line A is determined by averaging the Tenkan and Kijun lines and plotted 26 periods ahead.
 Senkou line B is calculated by averaging the highest high and lowest low for the past fifty-two periods and placed 26 periods ahead.

-The Cloud (Kumo): The cloud is closed in area formed by Senkou A and B. It is also referred to as the Kumo.
+The Cloud (Kumo): The cloud is closed in an area formed by Senkou A and B. It is also referred to as the Kumo.

 Signals of the Ichimoku